hitanshijain/Twitter_App/README.md

 - Try and except method is used to give error if the Twitter is not responding.

 ## Botometer
-Botometer runs analysis on whether the user is likely a bot or a human.
-The threshold score is anything less then 0.5 Botometer predicts the user is most likely controlled by human.

 - Run in the terminal: